-The ending of our foreign wars and the elimination of extravagant unneeded weapons systems cuts defense spending from $800 billion a year to $400 billion, or back to the 2000 pre-9/11 level.
+The ending of our foreign wars and the elimination of extravagant unneeded weapons systems cut defense spending from $800 billion a year to $400 billion, or back to the 2000, pre-9/11 level.
 Guess what happens when we cut defense spending?
 So does everyone else.

 I can tell you from personal experience that staying friendly with someone is far cheaper than blowing them up.

 A Pax Americana would ensue.

 That means China will have to defend its own oil supply, instead of relying on us to do it for them for free.
 That’s why they have recently bought a second used aircraft carrier.
 The Middle East is now their headache.